siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 joined energy altogether.

-But in all cases energy is conserved, so these endpoints have to be interpreted through continuity on the full overlap region, not by the local square-law readout alone.
+But in all cases energy is conserved, so these endpoints have to be interpreted through continuity on the full overlap region, not by the local density value alone.

 For two equal inputs, the incoming two-stream budget is still the original
 $u_0 + u_0 = 2u_0$ before any particular recovery geometry is considered.

-## Flux mismatch and the required slowdown
+## Collinear flux mismatch and selected-branch compression

+The cleanest case is collinear recovery.
+There is no fringe pattern and no transverse $\cos^2+\sin^2$ redistribution to average over.
+Two equal in-phase channels are brought back onto one line.

+The density change is ordinary wave-pattern addition.
+Two patterns of field values are added point by point.
+In-phase values reinforce, out-of-phase values cancel, and shifted patterns generate alternating dense and sparse regions.
+Thus two equal in-phase contributions do not merely sit side by side as $u+u$ once they are recovered on one line.
+Their joined field value is
+$\sqrt u+\sqrt u$, so its density is

+$$
+(\sqrt u+\sqrt u)^2 = 4u.
+$$

+This is no more mysterious than a moire pattern: two static patterns can be superposed to generate denser and sparser visible regions without creating new ink.
+Coherent waves do the dynamical version.

-This is the physical reason the loaded branch cannot simply keep the original advance rate.
+The physical question is then whether the available flux can support that value at the original advance rate.

 In the laboratory version, let the original laser channel carry energy density
 $2u$ and advance at $c$.
 Its flux is